tomaszmurglin/Accu-weather-integration-sample/README.md

 This project acts as sample integration project with RESTful api of AccuWeather.
 # used:
 - JDK10
-- Spring Boot, Spring cloud Hystrix, Spring Security
+- Spring Boot, Spring cloud Hystrix with javanica, Spring Security
+- lombok
 - Other utility libraries